ijoshsmith/sustainable-coding/README.md

 > We are what we repeatedly do.
 Excellence, then, is not an act but a habit. - Aristotle

 This document describes my ever-evolving perspective on the strive for excellence as a software developer.
-Its focus is on the act of writing code, more than code itself.
-Even though the act of creation and the thing created are intimately related, I consider improvements made in a software developer's mindset to be more important than improvements made in a source code file.
+Its focus is on writing code, more than code itself.
+Even though creation and the thing created are intimately related, I consider improvements made in a software developer's mindset to be more important than improvements made in a source code file.

 I chose the title 'Sustainable Coding' to reflect this ambition.
 Here's why…